Arsunt/TR2Main/README.md

 ## Acknowledgments

-If you are inspired by my project and decided to borrow some of the ideas found in the code, do not forget to credit my name.
-It took me years to decompile and understand the details necessary for this project.
-Thank you for understanding!
+If you are inspired by my project and decided to borrow some of the ideas found in the code, do not forget provide a link to this project.
+It took me years to decompile and understand the details required for this project.

 ## Copyright
-(c) 2017 Michael Chaban.
+(c) 2017-2019 Michael Chaban.
 All rights reserved.
-Original game is written by Core Design Ltd. in 1997.
+Original game is created by Core Design Ltd. in 1997.
 Lara Croft and Tomb Raider are trademarks of Square Enix Ltd.